 Spring is the season when birds are more lively and visible.
 They begin nesting, breeding and flocking and generally appear more playful.
 Thousands of migrant birds return to our shores in spring as well.
 For these reasons it is also National Bird Week, a tradition that started back in the early 1900s when 28 October was first designated by our predecessor, the Royal Australasian Ornithologists Union, as the first ‘Bird Day’.

+Yes, of course!
 There is no defined ‘backyard’.
 You could count in your actual backyard, local park, school yard or other favourite outdoor space.
-Your backyard might be along the coast, in the middle of the desert, in a national park or on a farm;.
+Your backyard might be along the coast, in the middle of the desert, in a national park or on a farm.
 You can literally count birds anywhere – as long as you are in Australia.
 Consider your ‘backyard’ as any place you feel at home and you can see birds.

-Ideally, we would like you to count birds for 20 minutes.
-20 minutes is the standard period for a BirdLife Australia bird survey.
-Keeping in line with other BirdLife Australia bird surveys and having everyone counting for the same time period means the data we receive will be more scientifically robust, allowing us to use it in our conservation efforts.
-However, we want everyone to have a chance to participate, so if you can’t count for 20 minutes you will still be able to submit a checklist.
-Naturally, we want everyone to head outside, enjoy the birds and take part.
+20-minutes is the standard period for a BirdLife Australia bird survey.
+Keeping in line with other BirdLife Australia bird surveys and having everyone counting for the same time means the data we receive will be more scientifically robust, allowing us to use it in our conservation efforts.
+If you wanted to count for one-hour, we would like you to submit three consecutive 20-minute counts.

 Can I complete my count while I am on a walk?